315+ Telescopes Ranked

 Celestron’s AstroMaster 76EQ is the smallest reflector in the AstroMaster lineup—and arguably the best.
 Unlike the other AstroMaster reflectors, the 76EQ actually has acceptable quality optics.
 However, it still suffers from some shortcomings.

 For the same price as or a little more than that of the Celestron AstroMaster 76EQ, I’d probably recommend a tabletop scope, the Zhumell Z100.
-If you can expand your budget, the Zhumell Z114 is even better.
+If you can expand your budget, the Zhumell Z114 tabletop is even better.

 AstroMaster 76EQ Telescope